Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Scotland v Argentina kick-off at 2.30pm live on BBC1 from Murrayfield, Edinburgh

-England v Australia kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action from Twickenham, London
+England v Australia kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action & NOW TV from Twickenham, London

 Wales v South Africa kick-off at 5.20pm live on BBC2 from Principality Stadium, Cardiff